 Banwari Trace, an Archaic pre-ceramic site in southwestern Trinidad, is the oldest archaeological site in the Caribbean and the deposit is found on the southern edge of the Oropuche Lagoon.
 In 1969, the Trinidad and Tobago Historical Society discovered the remains of a human skeleton at the site.

 The Blue and John Crow Mountains encompass a rugged and forested mountainous region in southeast Jamaica, which provided refuge first for the indigenous Tainos fleeing slavery and then for the formerly enslaved Maroons.
 Also a National Park, the area is a biodiversity hotspot for the Caribbean.

 The Bonaire National Marine Park is the oldest marine reserve in the world.
 It includes the waters around Bonaire and Klein Bonaire's reef-lined coasts.
 In 1999 the underwater park received the status of National Park of the Netherlands Antilles.

-Brimstone Hill Fortress National Park is an outstanding, well-preserved example of 17th- and 18th-century military architecture in a Caribbean context.
+Brimstone Hill Fortress National Park is an outstanding, well-preserved example of 17th- and 18th-century military architecture in the Caribbean.
 Designed by the British and built by African slave labor, the fortress is tangible evidence to European colonial expansion.